krahets/hello-algo/en/docs/chapter_tree/array_representation_of_tree.md

 Perfect binary trees are a special case; there are often many `None` values in the middle levels of a binary tree.
 Since the sequence of level-order traversal does not include these `None` values, we cannot solely rely on this sequence to deduce the number and distribution of `None` values. **This means that multiple binary tree structures can match the same level-order traversal sequence**.

-As shown in the Figure 7-13 , given a non-perfect binary tree, the above method of array representation fails.
+As shown in Figure 7-13, given a non-perfect binary tree, the above method of array representation fails.

 ![Level-order traversal sequence corresponds to multiple binary tree possibilities](array_representation_of_tree.assets/array_representation_without_empty.png){ class="animation-figure" }

 <p align="center"> Figure 7-13 &nbsp; Level-order traversal sequence corresponds to multiple binary tree possibilities </p>

 To solve this problem, **we can consider explicitly writing out all `None` values in the level-order traversal sequence**.
-As shown in the following figure, after this treatment, the level-order traversal sequence can uniquely represent a binary tree.
+As shown in Figure 7-14, after this treatment, the level-order traversal sequence can uniquely represent a binary tree.
 Example code is as follows:

 === "Python"